The Office of the Independent Adjudicator (OIA)

 For more information on complaints that the OIA can and cannot look at, please click here.

-Our Adviser can offer support to students presenting a complaint to the OIA.
-You must have completed all stages of the University's complaints or appeals procedures before you can approach the OIA and you can proof of from your University in the form of a letter of completion.
+(You must have completed all stages of the University's complaints or appeals procedures before you can approach the OIA and be able to prove this through a letter of completion from the university.)

 - The Advice Service can help you prepare an application to the Independent Adjudicator even if we have not been involved in your case up to that point.